phyolinwai/phyolinwai/README.md

 # 💫 About Me:
-Hello World, I'm Phyo Lin Wai, a skilled full-stack developer specializing in React Native for frontend development and C# with .NET Core and SQL Server for backend development.
-With expertise in building cross-platform mobile applications, Windows applications, and robust backend systems, I have a strong command of modern development frameworks and databases.
-My ability to integrate React Native with C# Windows applications and backend APIs makes you proficient in delivering seamless and scalable solutions.
-Whether it's designing efficient database structures, developing RESTful APIs, or creating user-friendly mobile and desktop applications, my bring a comprehensive approach to software development.
+Hello World, I'm Phyo Lin Wai, a full-stack developer with expertise in React Native for frontend development and C# with .NET Core and SQL Server for backend solutions.
+I have strong experience in building cross-platform mobile applications, Windows applications, and scalable backend systems.
+My skill set includes designing efficient database architectures, developing RESTful APIs, and integrating frontend and backend technologies seamlessly.
+With a deep understanding of both mobile and desktop application development, I create robust, high-performance solutions tailored to various business needs.

 # 💻 Tech Stack: